-- Net content must be stated in Systéme International Units as follows: - i.
-Volume, for liquid food products. - ii.
-Weight, for solid food products. - iii.
-Weight, for semisolid or viscose food products. - In addition to stating net content, in the case of food packed in liquid the drained weight of the product must be stated in System International units.
+- Net content must be stated in the International System of Units as follows: - i.
+Volume, for liquid food products (Ml, Liters, etc). - ii.
+Weight, for solid, semisolid or viscose food products (grams, kg, etc).

+• In addition to stating net content, in the case of food packed in liquid the drained weight of the product must be stated in the International System of Units.
 For these purposes, "liquid" must be understood as water, water solutions of salt or sugar, fruit juice, vegetables, fruit and vegetable preserves only, and vinegars, either pure or mixed.